Insulin pumps

 to the sensor glucose level and recent insulin delivery.

-Insulin pumps use bolus calculators, which means they are able to calculate
+Insulin pumps use bolus calculators, which calculate

+the insulin doses required for a meal or snack.
 All bolus calculators in insulin pumps

 minutes before starting to eat.